7037297989, 8865073730

 Frequently Asked Questions

-Is it mandatory to register for the Char Dham Yatra?
+Is registration mandatory for the Char Dham Yatra?

-Yes, it is mandatory for all pilgrims to register for the Char Dham Yatra with the Uttarakhand Tourism Development Board.
-This can be done online through their official portal, mobile app, WhatsApp, or at designated offline counters.
-Our agency can assist you with the registration process as part of your package.
+Yes, registration is mandatory for all pilgrims undertaking the Char Dham Yatra.
+This can be done online through the Uttarakhand Tourism Development Board website or app, via WhatsApp, or at designated offline counters.
+Our agency can assist you with this vital process.

 Fill Your Personal Information fields are mandatory